How to Handle Difficult Parent Conversations in Childcare

 Many childcare providers have also found it helpful to create a simple meeting agenda to share with parents ahead of time or at the beginning of the conversation.
 Sharing the discussion’s agenda keeps everyone on task and reminds parents that your goal is to problem-solve and work together to find a solution.

-When you are having difficult parent conversations or discussing sensitive issues related to their child, emotions may run high.
-Often, parents can often feel frustrated or even angry, and may raise their voices.
+When you are having difficult parent conversations or discussing sensitive issues related to a child, emotions may run high.
+Often, families can feel frustrated or even angry, and they may raise their voices.
 The best way to respond in these tense situations is to be direct and calm.
 Stick to the facts and take a pause, if necessary, to allow everyone to calm down.
 When you keep your composure, this can help diffuse the situation and keep the conversation focused.
 Real resolution can only happen when there is true dialogue and understanding.

 Parents and child meeting with teacher in preschool classroom.